howard1206/lsda/README.md

 Modification on Large Scale Detection through Adaptation

+Remember to link your local caffe to external/caffe

 If you want to accerate the imresize of matlab native API, you could consider to use GPU acceration, which I cite from https://github.com/aosokin/cropRectanglesMex here.

 Citing